classroomtechtools/ImportBundles.gs/README.md

 Note that the intent here is not to provide entire included packages wholesale, but pieces of them that are particularly useful.

-- Methods for making working with date easier
+- Methods for making working with dates easier
 - Methods for making working with objects

 ## Usage